 - Add the eggs and whisk, making sure it's all integrated well.

-- Add the chocolate mixture and mix until smooth.
+- Add the chocolate mixture, cocoa powder, and mix until smooth.

 - Add flour and salt.
 Mix only until combined.